 One day, a boy named Horace Wilson was walking along the edge of the Missouri River at the old town of Sulphur Springs.
 Located three miles north of Omaha, Sulphur Springs was laid out between present-day N. 16th Street and Carter Lake, with Locust Street on the south and Lothrop on the north.

-Born in 1833 in Chatham, New York, Cyrus Tator became a lawyer in Hudson, New York.
-He emigrated to Kansas in 1856, and was elected the probate judge of Lykins County in 1857.
-In 1858, he was re-elected and was elected a member of the Kansas Legislature that year, too.
-That same year he married Mary E. Bishop in Kansas, and they had a baby.
+Born February 28, 1847, in Chatham, New York, Cyrus H. Tator became a lawyer in Hudson, New York.
+He emigrated to Kansas in 1856, and that year he was involved in early anti-slave trade vigilantism in Kansas, crossing paths with John Brown in the infamous Osawatomie cattle raid that year.
+Tator was elected the probate judge of Lykins County in 1857, and in 1858, he was re-elected judge and was elected a member of the Kansas Legislature, too.
+On July 5, 1858, he married Mary E. Bishop (1841-1898) in Kansas, and they had a baby.
 He was usually referred to as Judge Tator.

 Arrest and Trial